matoululu/swift-slider/README.md

 1. Install the package `npm i swift-slider`
 2. Import it into JS
 ```
-import SpeedySlides from 'swift-slider';
+import SwiftSlider from 'swift-slider';
-import SpeedyStyles from 'swift-slider/swift-slider.css';
+import SwiftStyles from 'swift-slider/swift-slider.css';
 ```

 ### CDN